Consider Our Fast Forward Mortgage Program Before You Use Our Mortgage Calculator

 PITI, PMI or MI: Principal, Interest, Taxes and Insurance

-Remember that someone can only quote you a loan type based on principal and interest, and that is based on your four major credit score factors you are telling them are accurate, they don’t really matter until they have been verified by a qualified loan advisor, but they are:
+Remember that someone can only quote you a loan type based on principal and interest.
+That is based on the four major credit score factors you’re telling them are accurate.
+They don’t really matter until they have been verified by a qualified loan advisor, but they are:

 - Your Debt to Income Ratio